bhavyamistry/Shatranj-Chess-Openings-Analyzer-with-GenAI-for-Explainable-AI/README.md

 1. **Find and Drop Missing Values**: Identify and drop rows with missing values.
 2. **Drop NaNs**: Remove any remaining NaN values.
-3. **Drop Unnecessary Columns**: Remove the "White" and "Black" columns, as they only contain IDs which are not useful for analysis.
+3. **Drop Unnecessary Columns**: Remove the "White" and "Black" columns, as they only contain IDs that are not useful for analysis.
 4. **Encode Game Results**: Encode game results into three categories: 1 for White win, 0 for Black win, and 2 for tie.
 5. **Drop UTC Date and Time**: Remove UTC date and time columns as they are not required for analysis.
 6. **Categorize Events**: Categorize and encode event types into fewer categories (e.g., Blitz, Blitz tournament).